stevenmoen/stat_992_project/README.md

 high school, college, and professional.
 The professional ranks generate eye-popping revenue figures - in 2018, they generated $16 billion (Ojha 2020).
 This revenue figure doesn’t fully encapsulate the national phenomenon that is American football.
-As a native Texan, it’s hard to explain how big a deal it is in everyday life.
-Indeed, many of my fondest memories in high school and college revolved around the sport, even though I never played it.
-I played in the marching band in high school, and even after the games, there was always a buzz about how Texas or Texas A\&M were doing, and how the BCS rankings were shaping up.
-It’s hard not to feel genuine joy or sadness when your team wins - whether it be jumping for joy as Rice beats Purdue in an upset victory, or helplessly watching Mississippi State and a young Dak Prescott win handily in the Liberty Bowl.
 Football encapsulates a gamut of emotions that would rival those from even the greatest Shakespeare play within the 60 minutes on the game clock, and with the ball spotted between the hash marks on the gridiron.
 As statisticians, we seek to better